nopnop2002/Arduino-STM32-rosnode/README.md

 # Default upload protocol
-There are variants where the default protocol is not ST-LINK.
+There are variants where the default upload protocol is not ST-LINK.
 [Here](https://docs.platformio.org/en/stable/boards/ststm32/genericSTM32F405RG.html) is the documentation for the generic STM32F405RG but the default write protocol is serial.
 It would be a mistake to think that all STM32 have ST-LINK as the default protocol.
 If you look closely at the messages when writing, you can see that the upload_protocol is serial.